python/typeshed/CONTRIBUTING.md

 contains the following:
 * `METADATA.toml`, describing the package.
 See below for details.
 * Stubs (i.e. `*.pyi` files) for packages and modules that are shipped in the source distribution.
-If the Python 2 version of the stubs must be kept *separate*, they can be put in a `@python2` subdirectory.
+* If the stubs are either Python 2-only, or if the Python 2 and Python 3 stubs are separate, the Python 2 stubs are put in a `@python2` subdirectory.
+In the former case, there are no stubs or package directories on the top level.
 * (Rarely) some docs specific to a given type stub package in `README` file.

 When a third party stub is